Egyptian Museum: Museum library

-The museum library was established at the time of the museum's opening, with funds allocated since 1899 for the purchase of books.
+The museum library was established at the museum's opening, with funds allocated since 1899 for the purchase of books.
 The Egyptologist Maspero advocated for a permanent budget for acquiring books and appointed Dacros as the first librarian from 1903 to 1906.
-He was succeeded by several librarians, including Monier, who compiled a comprehensive catalog of the library's holdings until 1926.
-A significant turning point for the library occurred when Abdel Mohsen El-Khashab assumed its management.
-He was assisted by Diaa El-Din Abu Ghazi, who later became the head librarian in 1950.
-Abu Ghazi played a crucial role in preparing catalogues, increasing international exchanges, and expanding the library, which eventually grew to its current two-story size with two reading rooms and a storage area for publications.
+He was succeeded by several librarians, including Monier, who compiled a catalogue of the library's holdings until 1926.
+Abdel Mohsen El-Khashab later assumed management, assisted by Diaa El-Din Abu Ghazi, who became head librarian in 1950.
+Abu Ghazi prepared catalogues, increased international exchanges, and expanded the library, which eventually grew to its current two-story size with two reading rooms and a storage area for publications.

-The library houses over 50,000 books and volumes, including rare works on ancient Egyptian, Greek, Roman, and Near Eastern archaeology, along with other specialized fields.
-Some of its most significant books include Description de l'Égypte, Antiquités de l'Égypte et de la Nubie, and Lepsius' works.
-The library also contains a rare collection of maps, paintings, and photographs.
+The library houses over 50,000 books and volumes, including rare works on ancient Egyptian, Greek, Roman, and Near Eastern archaeology, as well as other specialised fields.
+Notable holdings include Description de l'Égypte, Antiquités de l'Égypte et de la Nubie, and Lepsius' works.
+The library also contains a collection of maps, paintings, and photographs.